KYOCUTI/PlaceholderAPI-Javascript-Expansion-Scripts/README.md

 4. **Locate the PlaceholderAPI Folder**: Open it, you will find a folder called "expansions".
 Now depending on whether if you downloaded expansions or not it should be an empty folder.

-5. **Download the JavaScript Expansion**: Now go to here and download that expansion.
+5. **Download the JavaScript Expansion**: Now go to here and download that expansion [JavaScript Expansion for PlaceholderAPI](https://api.extendedclip.com/expansions/javascript/).

 6. **Install the JavaScript Expansion**: When it finishes downloading, drag the downloaded expansion into the "expansion" folder that was created by PlaceholderAPI when you started the server.